Easy guide on how to separate garbage correctly

 When we talk about how to separate garbage at home, a very practical and visual way is to use a color system for the bins. containers.
 This will help you quickly and efficiently identify where each type of waste goes, making separation much easier for everyone in the household.
 Here's how you can implement this method at home:

-• Green: This color is ideal for organic waste, such as food scraps, fruit peels and vegetables. fruit and vegetabledried leaves or coffee grounds.
-These wastes can decompose naturally and, if you have space, you could even turn them into fertilizer through composting, providing nutrients to your plants.
+- Green: This color is ideal for organic waste, such as food scraps, fruit peels and vegetables. fruit and vegetabledried leaves or coffee grounds.
+These wastes can decompose naturally and if you have space, you could even turn them into compost through composting, providing nutrients to your plants.

 Implementing a color system at home makes it easier to separate garbage and educate your family about its importance.
 By using a container for each type of waste, you avoid mixing recyclables with non-recyclables, optimizing recycling and helping a more sustainable environment.